softsys4ai/ads/seams22cfparticipation.md

-﻿Call for Participation
+﻿## Call for Participation

-SEAMS 2022: The 17th Symposium on Software Engineering for Adaptive and Self-Managing Systems
+ SEAMS 2022: The 17th Symposium on Software Engineering for Adaptive and Self-Managing Systems https://conf.researchr.org/home/seams-2022

-https://conf.researchr.org/home/seams-2022

 Co-located with ICSE 2022, https://conf.researchr.org/home/icse-2022

 May 18-20: Virtual Technical Program
 May 23: In-Person Program, Pittsburgh, PA, USA

 ====================================================================